polygoncoin/Microservices/README.md

 - http://localhost/Microservices/public_html/index.php?REQUEST_URI=/routes

 One can clean the URL by making the required changes in the web server .conf file.
-### For HTTP POST, PUT, PATCH, and DELETE request.
+### For HTTP POST, PUT, PATCH, and DELETE requests.
 - The JSON payload should be as below.
 ```
 { "data":